 IMPORTANT: See “HOW” section below for new safety information!

 - Other Batteries

-9-volt batteries, AA, AAA, alkaline, automotive batteries, battery back-ups, boat batteries, button cells, C, car batteries, cell phone batteries, D, flashlight batteries, hearing-aid batteries, household batteries, li-ion, lithium-ion batteries, laptop batteries, lead, lead-acid batteries, marine batteries, mercury-containing batteries, NiCad, nickel-cadmium, NIMH, Nickel metal hydride, rechargable batteries, smoke detector batteries, vehicle batteries, zinc batteries
+9-volt batteries, AA, AAA, alkaline, automotive batteries, battery back-ups, boat batteries, button cells, C, car batteries, cell phone batteries, cordless drill batteries, cordless handtool batteries, D, drill batteries, flashlight batteries, handtool batteries, hearing-aid batteries, household batteries, Li-ion, lithium-ion batteries, laptop batteries, lead, lead-acid batteries, marine batteries, mercury-containing batteries, NiCad, nickel-cadmium, NIMH, Nickel metal hydride, rechargeable batteries, smoke detector batteries, vehicle batteries, zinc batteries